KartikeyaSingh03/Kriti_App/README.md

 After opening the app for the first time, user is directed to the Sign In or Register Page.

-There are two types of users: 1) General Users
+There are two types of users:

+                              1) General User

                               2) Clubs and Departments